Logo-stateuniv

 Student Residences

-Approximately fifteen percent of the students at USF live in dormitories; most students live in private residences, instead.
+Approximately fifteen percent of the students live in dormitories; most students live in private residences, instead.
 The university is working to increase the number of students living in university-owned housing, however, by instituting a new rule stating that students under the age of 21 who are unmarried, do not have any dependents, and do not live with a parent or guardian must live in student housing and participate in a meal plan for at least their first year of college.
 There are three basic options for students living in the residence halls at USF: traditional, suite, and apartment-style.
 All residences are air conditioned with cable television, ethernet connections, and wireless internet service.
 Rates vary depending on the residence and room, suite, or apartment chosen.
 Living in the “Greek Village” also counts as an on-campus residence.
-Greek life is a major component of the culture at USF, with 29 active fraternities and 21 active sororities.
+Greek life is a major component of the culture here, with 29 active fraternities and 21 active sororities.

 The traditional residences are Beta Hall, a coed first-year student-only residence with all double rooms, and Castor Hall, a first-year student building with both single and double rooms.
 Both dormitories feature cable television, ethernet connections for every resident, laundry facilities, kitchens, and proximity to Fresh Food Company, the main cafeteria for first-year students.

-The majority of residence halls as USF offer suite-style living.
+The majority of residence halls at USF offer suite-style living.
 Delta, Epsilon, Eta, Iota, Kappa, Lambda, Mu, Theta, and Zeta are all part of a complex known as the Andros Complex.
 All of these residences feature suites with four bedrooms (some double and some single) connected by a shared bathroom.
 Halls outside of the Andros Complex include Cypress, Maple, Juniper, and Poplar.
 In these halls, suites consist of two double bedrooms and one bathroom.

 Apartment-style residence halls are Cypress, Kosove, Holly, and Magnolia.
 Cypress, Holly, and Magnolia all contain apartments with 4 single bedrooms, two bathrooms, a kitchen, and a living room.
 Kosove contains a mix of single and double bedrooms in apartments that house 2-5 people each.
 Students in all four years are eligible to live in these residence halls.
 Magnolia contains family apartments for those students with children who wish to live on campus.